Closing the delivery gap: an out-of-band acknowledgment sidecar and retry loop

 ack-egress.awk file included (the same image is used for all broker containers).

-No hot‑path pipelines were modified.
-The existing scenarios (resume, routing, backpressure measurement, dead‑letter replay) continue to pass unchanged.
-This demonstrates the operational lightness of the architecture: new capabilities can be grafted onto the pod without disrupting the running system, and without complex rollout procedures.
-Future additions (e.g. TLS on the ACK port, or a push‑based ack via a response FIFO) can follow the same pattern.
+No hot-path pipelines were modified.
+The existing scenarios (resume, routing, backpressure measurement, dead-letter replay) continue to pass unchanged.
+This shows the operational lightness of the architecture.
+New capabilities can be grafted onto the pod without disrupting the running system and without complex rollout procedures.
+Future additions (e.g. TLS on the ACK port or a push-based ack via a response FIFO) can follow the same pattern.

 What comes next

-With the ACK endpoint operational, the cluster can be considered lab‑production‑ready for the niche it serves.
+With the ACK endpoint operational, the broker has an inspectable reliability contract for the laboratory niche it serves.
 Next steps under consideration include:

 - Mutual TLS on the internal-ingress and ack ports, using a self-signed certificate generated by a one-time init container, to ensure only authorised producers can connect.